piotrrus/payments/README.md

 All operations associated with database were placed in a two database library classes: abstract DbBase and Database.

-I'm using very simple autoloader to load classes automatically.
+It's been used very simple autoloader to load classes automatically.
 Queries needed to get data from database were constructed as a pure text.
 No Sql contructor, no ORM were used.

 All post data are taken from Request class, which provide sanitized value by key.